dhconnelly/dhcdev/pages/index.md

 Principal Engineer at [Teads](https://www.teads.com/) in Paris.

 I previously worked at Google for close to ten years, starting as an intern and leaving as a Staff engineer.
-I worked on tooling and implementation for the GWT and J2ObjC source-to-source compilers, Google Chrome (including enterprise features, password management, and autofill), Google Maps (including mobile app internals, full-stack feature development, a production ML system, data pipelines, and search), and the GCL configuration language (a bit like [Jsonnet](https://jsonnet.org/)).
+I worked on tooling and implementation for the GWT and J2ObjC source-to-source compilers, Google Chrome (including enterprise features, password management, and autofill), Google Maps (including mobile app internals, full-stack feature development, a production ML system, data pipelines, and search), and the GCL configuration language (similar to Jsonnet).

 I also worked at [Butterfly Network](https://www.butterflynetwork.com/) on cloud-based real-time medical data and workflow integration systems (think HL7 and DICOM) and [MIT Lincoln Laboratory](https://www.ll.mit.edu/) on prototype service-oriented-architectures for DoD and FAA projects.
+I studied mathematics and computer science at Georgia Tech.

 You can find me on [GitHub](https://github.com/dhconnelly/), [LinkedIn](https://www.linkedin.com/in/dhconnelly/), or send me an [email](mailto:dhconnelly@gmail.com).